HexaCubist/werewolf-receipt/README.md

 # werewolf-receipt

-> An instant print-and-play variation of Werewolf using a receipt printer

-Werewolf Receipt is a quick tool for Windows (more platforms coming soon) which allows anyone with a receipt printer to automatically randomly generate, assign, and print the cards to the popular party game Werewolf.
+Werewolf Receipt is a tool for Windows (more platforms coming soon) which allows anyone with a receipt printer to automatically randomly generate, assign, and print the cards to the popular party game Werewolf.
 A number of optional cards and rules are included.

 [![Demo of Werewolf Receipt](docs/demo.gif)](https://streamable.com/wmi8c)